 If, like us, you’re one of those people who enjoy exploring off the beaten track destinations, then this list is for you!

-These 5 exciting and underrated destinations for the adventurous traveler are definitely aimed at those who appreciate a little adrenaline in their life!
+These 5 exciting and underrated destinations for the adventurous traveller are definitely aimed at those who appreciate a little adrenaline in their life!

 From the snowy plains of Antarctica to the modern Persian land of Iran, these places aren’t your usual travel spots, but that doesn’t mean they’re any less worth visiting.